hrushikesh26/Self-Correction-Human-Parsing-for-ACGPN/README.md

-Change of Segmentation Label to generate segmentation mask for [DeepFashion_Try_On](https://github.com/switchablenorms/DeepFashion_Try_On)
+Changes in Segmentation Label to generate segmentation mask for [DeepFashion_Try_On](https://github.com/switchablenorms/DeepFashion_Try_On)
 ```
 0             -> 0
 1,2           -> 1